mlarhrouch/azure-pipeline-gpt-pr-review/README.md

-# Review Azure Devops Pull Requests using OpenAi GPT model
+# Use OpenAI GPT model to review Pull Requests for Azure Devops
+A task for Azure DevOps build pipelines to add GPT as PR reviewer

 ## Installation